 Trouble Shooting Your Throttle Controller

 There is a chance that upon installing the throttle controller you may get a check engine light.
 This can occur for a couple of reasons:

 Electricity Left in the Circuits:

-If there was any electricity left in the circuits when you disconnected the pedal cable, you may get a check engine light.
+If there is any electricity left in the circuits when you disconnect the pedal cable, you may get a check engine light.
 This is because the ECU is able to recognise that the pedal has been unplugged.
 If you’re concerned about this happening to the car, unplug the negative terminal on your battery and wait 5 minutes before beginning installation.
 Otherwise the check engine light should go away by itself after 24 hours.